A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-A modern precision measurement of the DY lepton pair production at \AFTER\ would allow one to study the EMC effect in this process (at high negative $x_F$ and with much higher precision) and to compare it to the DIS case.
+A modern precision measurement of the DY lepton-pair production at \AFTER\ would allow one to study the EMC effect in this process (at high negative $x_F$ and with much higher precision) and to compare it to the DIS case.
 In addition, as in the nucleon case, nuclear PDFs (nPDFs) are determined in global analyses of DIS and DY data \cite{Eskola:2016oht,Kovarik:2015cma,deFlorian:2011fp,Eskola:2009uj,Schienbein:2009kk,Hirai:2007sx} and are a crucial ingredient to predict hard processes in $pA$ and $AA$ collisions at the LHC.
 Compared to the proton PDFs, the nPDF determinations are clearly lagging behind both at the level of sophistication but most importantly due to the much smaller number of experimental constraints.
 Currently, the analyses are statistically dominated by DIS data with only about 90 data points from the DY process entering the fits.
 Incorporating data from various processes is essential for flavour separation in PDF analyses.
 Therefore, access to the DY data with a wide kinematic coverage will provide a unique opportunity not only for more precise PDF determinations but will also allow one to test their universality which is a fundamental property of QCD and basis for all high energy hadron scattering computations.

 The kinematic reach of \AFTER\ (\cf{fig:large_x_DY_pA}) would allow one to probe much higher $x_2$ (target $x$) values than the currently available data (data points in \cf{fig:large_x_DY_pA}) for a variety of targets.
-In particular, \AFTER\ could shed new light on the origin of the EMC effect by verifying its presence/absence in DY lepton pair production.
-As Fig.\ \ref{fig:large_x_DY_pA} shows, a modern precision measurement of DY lepton pair production at \AFTER\ covering a wide range in invariant masses of the lepton pairs and extending to higher $x_F$ would lead to spectacular improvements over the current state of the art and would be complementary to results from a future Electron-Ion-Collider (EIC).
+In particular, \AFTER\ could shed new light on the origin of the EMC effect by verifying its presence/absence in DY lepton-pair production.
+As Fig.\ \ref{fig:large_x_DY_pA} shows, a modern precision measurement of DY lepton-pair production at \AFTER\ covering a wide range in invariant masses of the lepton pairs and extending to higher $x_F$ would lead to significant improvements over the current state of the art and would be complementary to results from a future Electron-Ion-Collider (EIC).
 Clearly, it would be invaluable input for nuclear PDF determinations.